OmarKhaled1504/ExpenseTrackerAPI/README.md

 - 💼 Admin-only management of expense categories (create, update, delete)
 - 🧾 CRUD operations for personal expenses
 - 🔍 Filtering and pagination support for expense queries
-- 🧼 DTO-based request/response models for clean API contracts
+- 🧼 DTO-based request/response models with data annotations for automatic validation
+- 🧠 Clean separation of concerns using service, repository, and Unit of Work patterns
+- 🔁 Unit of Work to manage transactional integrity across multiple repositories
 - 📊 Role-based authorization for secure access control
-- 🧠 Clean separation of concerns using service and repository patterns
 - 🐬 MySQL database integration via Pomelo provider

 ---